Resume Optimization Guide

 Mirror Keywords from the Job Description

 Copy exact phrases from the job posting into your resume.
 If the job says "React.js", use "React.js" — not just "React".
-AI resume builders analyze job descriptions and suggest the exact keywords to include.
+Resume builders can analyze job descriptions and suggest the exact keywords to include.

 3